danthe42/CarND-Advanced-Lane-Lines/writeup.md

 I made a QT application with GUI, just for this purpose: 'src/combination.py'.
 It's possible to examine different combinations of parameters easily with that.
 It is using the ParameterTree QT widget from the pyqtgraph.parametertree module, which is a very convenient and useful widget for this purpose.

 The combination of filter and threshold values I found to be the best for me were written to the 'pickle\combination_parameters.p' pickle file.
+I'm using the Absolute Sobel detection in X and Y direction, the gradient magnitude and the S, and L channels which I get after converting the image to the HLS colormap.

 Here's the output I got after processing the image just above.

 ![alt text][image3]